 Consciousness is timeless.

-The cards have changed his perspective.
-He’s gained knowledge about the sources of conscious beliefs and is learning to let go of negative thought patterns.
+He’s gained knowledge about the sources of his conscious beliefs and is learning to let go of negative thought patterns.
 He knows the part of himself referred to as I will always be present.

-The still point in a turning world.
+He has become the still point in a turning world.

 The fool has learned to accept and love who he is in any given moment, and see every day as a new opportunity to make consciously informed decisions and judgements.
-After the experience of wholeness and integration, he’s being called to carry this new knowledge and practice with him as he returns.

-Whatever path he follows, from as you sow, so shall you reap to eastern philosophies of karma, what the fool makes of himself is his own responsibility.
+Whatever path he follows, from as you sow, so shall you reap to more eastern philosophies of karma, what the fool makes of himself is his own responsibility.

 The veils have been removed, permanently.
 He can better judge right and wrong, and while he might slip slide into bad habits, he knows how to halt any potential negative progression.